The Strategic Perceptron: Introduction

-Finding a linear classifier which is robust to manipulation is even more challenging if the learner does not know the manipulation costs.
-In this case, on top of estimating the individuals’ real attributes based on the observed data, the algorithm needs to estimate the costs.
+Another challenge in online strategic classification is when the learner is unaware of the manipulation costs, which determine the extent to which agents will manipulate their features to achieve a positive classification.
+In this case, on top of estimating the individuals' real attributes based on the observed data, the learner also needs to estimate the costs.
 Unreasonable estimate of costs may lead to poor performance by the learner as the learner may not be able to distinguish if a classification mistake is due to an improper classifier or improper estimate of costs.
 This failure to distinguish correctly may lead to deterioration of the classifier and divergence from the optimal solution.

-\paragraph{Our Model and Contributions} To isolate the effect of manipulation, we focus on finding a linear classifier when the unmanipulated data are linearly separable; i.e., the feature space is divided into two half spaces with \emph{positive} data points in one and \emph{negative} data points in the other, and a nonzero margin between them.
-In this situation, the well-known Perceptron algorithm learns a linear classifier in a bounded number of mistakes.
-When individuals can manipulate, however, the situation changes to the following.
-In each step, the arriving individual wishes to be classified positively.
-If the individual’s feature vector $\vec{z}$ is not classified as positive with the true attributes, they may choose to suffer a cost and pretend to have a feature vector $\vec{x}$.
-We consider two classes of cost functions.
-The first class is the $\ell_2$ costs setting where the cost is proportional to the Euclidean distance moved.
-This case represents the setting where individuals when manipulating can take actions that affect multiple attributes.
-The second class is the weighted $\ell_1$ costs.
-In this case, there are specific directions in which the individual can move along, and the cost of reaching a destination from an origin is the sum of separate costs paid in each direction.
-In contrast to the previous case, this case represents the settings where there is a specific action associated with each attribute.
+We study an online linear classification problem when the individuals are strategic.
+To isolate the effect of manipulation, we focus on finding a linear classifier when the unmanipulated data is linearly separable; i.e., the feature space is divided into two half spaces: with \emph{positive} data points in one and \emph{negative} data points in the other, and a nonzero margin between them.
+When individuals can manipulate, in each step, the arriving individual wishes to be classified positively.
+If the individual's feature vector $\vec{z}$ is not classified as positive with the true attributes, they may choose to suffer a cost and pretend to have a feature vector $\vec{x}$.
+More specifically, we consider utility-maximizing individuals, where utility is defined as value minus cost, who receive value 1 for being classified as positive and 0 for being classified as negative.
+We then consider two classes of cost functions: $\ell_2$ costs (where cost is proportional to the Euclidean distance moved) and weighted $\ell_1$ costs (where the cost of reaching a destination is the sum of separate costs paid in each coordinate direction).
+The $\ell_2$ case represents settings where individuals when manipulating can take actions that affect multiple attributes.
+The $\ell_1$ case represents settings where there is a specific action associated with each attribute.
+Note that in both cases, even though the \emph{unmanipulated} data is linearly separable, the observed \emph{manipulated} data points may no longer be separable.